-How SAP counts documents for Digital Access licensing — the nine document types, their weights, common pitfalls, tracking methods, and negotiation strategies for CIOs and procurement teams.
+How SAP counts documents for Digital Access licensing: the nine document types, their weights, common pitfalls, tracking methods, and negotiation strategies for CIOs and procurement teams.

 Introduced in 2018, SAP's Digital Access model addresses indirect use licensing by charging based on certain documents created via external systems, rather than on each outside user.
 SAP has defined nine specific document types that count whenever a non-SAP application creates them.

-Only new document creations count — retrieving data (read-only) or updating records does not.
+This approach ties licensing fees to tangible business transactions rather than to the number of people.
+Only new document creations count.
+Retrieving data (read-only) or updating records does not.
 And if one external event triggers multiple SAP documents, only the first document (the originating document) counts.
-For example, an external system creating a Sales Order that later spawns an SAP Delivery and Invoice incurs one document charge (for the order) rather than three.

-| Document Type | How It’s Counted | License Weight |
+| Document Type | How It Is Counted | Licence Weight |

 |---|---|---|